IAMconsortium/pyam/doc/source/data.rst

 The :code:`variable` column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`variable` column implements a "semi-hierarchical" structure
+The 'variable' column implements a "semi-hierarchical" structure
 using the :code:`|` character (*pipe*, not l or i) to indicate the *depth*.

 Semi-hierarchical means that a hierarchy can be imposed, e.g., one can enforce